vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, between 7 AM and 7:30 AM I made a trip to Target.
 I used the restroom, and later bought paper towels.
 I finished checkout at 7:28 AM.

+## Friday October 1

+In the evening, I made a trip to downtown Berkeley.
+I first went to Citibank to deposit cash, finishing at 4:37 PM.
+I then went to Udupi Palace and Trader Joe's.
+I didn't buy anything from Trader Joe's.